1920 United States presidential election in New York: Analysis

 Harding swept every county in the state of New York, winning every upstate county as well as winning all five boroughs of New York City and Long Island.
 All but five of New York State's 62 counties went Republican with more than 60% of the vote.

 Harding won heavily populated New York City as a whole with a commanding majority, sweeping all 5 boroughs.
 Harding received over 60% of the vote in the boroughs of Brooklyn, Queens, and Staten Island, and also won majorities in Manhattan and the Bronx.
 1920 was the first of only two occasions in which a Republican presidential candidate won all 5 boroughs of New York City since the city's incorporation in 1898, the other occasion being 1924.
 1920 remains the only election ever in which a Republican presidential candidate has won an absolute majority of the vote in all five boroughs as well as in New York City as a whole.
 In 1924, Calvin Coolidge would win every borough of New York City for the GOP once more, but with mere pluralities in every borough sans Queens.
-This is the second of three elections in which Republicans won New York City as a whole (along with 1896 and 1924).
+This is the second of three elections in which Republicans won New York City as a whole since consolidation (along with 1908 and 1924).

 Likewise, this was the first of only two occasions (the other being 1924) in which a Republican has won the boroughs of Manhattan and the Bronx since they took their modern forms with the creation of Bronx County in 1914.

 Harding also won decisive majorities in upstate New York in rural and urban counties.
 Harding won over 60% in Albany County, home to the state capital of Albany, as well as in Erie County, home to the city of Buffalo, and in Monroe County, home to the city of Rochester.
-1920 made Warren G. Harding the first of three presidential candidates of either party who has been able to sweep every county in New York State, the only others being Republican Calvin Coolidge in 1924 and Democrat Lyndon Johnson in 1964.
-As of 2020, this is the most recent election where New York's most Democratic county was not one of the five boroughs of New York City, as Cox had his best performance in Upstate Rensselaer County.
+Warren G. Harding was the first of three presidential candidates of either party who has been able to sweep every county in New York State, the only others being Republican Calvin Coolidge in 1924 and Democrat Lyndon Johnson in 1964.
+As of 2024, this is the most recent election where New York's most Democratic county was not one of the five boroughs of New York City, as Cox had his best performance in Upstate Rensselaer County.

 Harding's 64.56% of the vote in New York State remains the highest vote share any Republican presidential candidate has ever received in the state, and the second-highest vote share any candidate of either party has ever gotten in the state, beaten only by Democrat Lyndon Johnson's 68.56% in the Democratic landslide of 1964.
 Harding's landslide victory margin of 37.61% remains the widest margin by which any candidate of either party has ever won New York State, beating even Lyndon Johnson's 37.25% in 1964.